department-of-veterans-affairs/DAPM-PFAS-PACT-ACT/README.md

 The PFAS concentrations displayed are either Perfluorooctanoic acid (PFOA) or Perfluorooctane sulfonic acid (PFOS) which are members of the PFAS chemical group.
 For the 2017 data, the concentrations were reported as a combination of PFOA and PFOS or the analyte was unspecified.

-The Environmental Protection Agency (EPA) has presented concentration thresholds to be used for evaluating the risk of PFOA and PFOS in drinking water to human health: 70 parts per trillion (ppt) either PFOS or PFOA separate or combined and, more recenlty, 4 ppt either PFOS or PFOA.
+The Environmental Protection Agency (EPA) has presented concentration thresholds to be used for evaluating the risk of PFOA and PFOS in drinking water to human health: 70 parts per trillion (ppt) for either PFOS or PFOA separate or combined and, more recenlty, 4 ppt for either PFOS or PFOA.
 For the 2021-2023 data, the sample results are compared to both thresholds in separate tables.
 For the 2017 data, all military installations reported concentrations, specifically a combination of PFOS and PFOA concentrations, in drinking water that were above 70 ppt.

 If a cell in the "results" column in a table is blank, no concentrations were detected or reported.